Teodora Sava: Biography

-Early life and education

 Teodora Sava was born in Piatra Neamț, Romania.
-At an early age, she received support with her vocal training from Oana Floricel.
 She recorded four songs in collaboration with Sister Monica at the Vincenzina Cusmano Foundation kindergarten, which were released on four CDs for children.

 Sava continued her training at the Allegria Club under Professor Alina Apetrei and, beginning in November 2009, with Professor Cristina Cozma at the Children's Palace in Iași and Professor Lucian Sitaru at the Arts High School in Piatra Neamț.
 In 2010, with Sitaru’s “Camena” group, she received the Special Prize of TVR for best performance at Mamaia Copiilor and placed second at the Junior Golden Stag Festival.

 Her first award was third place at the Fiero National Children's Music Festival in Bucharest in January 2010.
 Later that year, she participated in the Junior Golden Stag Festival, where she received the “Revelation of the Festival” prize from the judging panel, which included Mihai Trăistariu.
 Composer Dan Dimitriu invited her to perform several songs at the same competition.

+She studied at Victor Brauner High School of Fine Arts in Piatra Neamț and later at George Enescu National College of Music in Bucharest, focusing on singing, piano, flute, and guitar.
+Sava has also studied acting, and in May 2017 appeared on stage at a youth theater festival in Suceava.
+She subsequently performed in theatrical productions, including the teen musical If We Love Each Other.

+In 2017 she was enrolled at BIMM Institute in London, UK.